Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 neural networks with many layers (hence the term 'deep').
 These networks are able to automatically learn complex features and patterns in large amounts of data without having to manually define these features in advance @IBM2024Deep.
-The hierarchical structure enables deep learning models to recognise simple patterns (such as edges in images or simple speech sounds) at a low level and combine this information into increasingly abstract concepts in higher layers.
+The hierarchical structure enables deep learning models to recognize simple patterns (such as edges in images or simple speech sounds) at a low level and combine this information into increasingly abstract concepts in higher layers.
 This makes deep learning particularly powerful in areas such as image and speech recognition, natural language processing and many other